AML and CTF Policy

 Transaction Monitoring and Activity Analysis

-We monitor transactions and account behavior on an ongoing basis.
+Transactions and account behavior are monitored on an ongoing basis.
 Monitoring combines automated systems with manual review to identify unusual patterns.

 Detection of Unusual or Suspicious Activity